 Why Should Prospective Marketing Managers Earn an MBA?

-With an MBA, marketing manager salary and responsibility increases may become more attainable for professionals.
+With an MBA — or an EMBA for working professionals — marketing manager salary and responsibility increases may become more attainable for professionals.
 In an online MBA program with a concentration in marketing, expert faculty members deliver up-to-date insights on the state of marketing today, as well as the personal skills needed to effectively provide leadership in a business setting.

 Visit the program page to find out if the University of Alabama at Birmingham Collat School of Business’ online MBA program is the right next step for your career.